Spirit Flutes are a unique and distinctive type of flute that are completely different from our Native American Style Flutes.

-Spirit Flutes are shorter in length than our traditional Native Flutes.
+Like the Recorder, Spirits Flutes are shorter than our Native American Style Flutes.
 By shortening the Spirit Flute's design we've been able to reduce the overall length of the flutes, which make covering the fingering holes easier, especially for those with smaller hands.
 This is particularly true for the deeper tone flutes, making them accessible to the majority of flute players.

-Instead of the traditional Native Flute's fetish, Spirit Flutes use a flat plate that is permanently adhered to the flute's body.
-This gives the flutes a compact profile that is ideal for travel, hiking, backpacking, or any other outdoor activities.
+Instead of a Native American Style Flute fetish, Spirit Flutes have a flat plate permanently fixed to the body of the flute.
+This gives the flute a compact profile that is ideal for travel, hiking, backpacking, or any other outdoor activities.

 In the creation of the new Spirit Flutes, our intention was to pay close attention to size and cost.
 The first goals in creating the Spirit Flutes was to continue providing a great voice and a practical flute size so most adult-sized hands could play.

 Our second intention was affordability so with each step of the process we focused on making the Spirit Flutes financially accessible to all players, from beginners to experienced flute performers.